What is a Keto Diet and How Ketones are Produced?

 Adrenal Disorders

 Adrenal disorders can cause high blood pressure.
-Especially, if the adrenals are secreting excessive amounts of the male sex hormone aldosterone, the Sodium/Potassium ratios will be imbalanced, leading to hypertension.
+Hypertension will result from an imbalance in the sodium/potassium ratios, particularly if the adrenal glands are secreting large amounts of the male sex hormone aldosterone.

 Nicotine

 Owing to the nicotine found in most cigarettes, smoking can lead to increased heart rate and high blood pressure.
-Smoking can also activate the sympathetic nervous system and increased cardiac output, both resulting in hypertension.
+Smoking can also activate the sympathetic nervous system and increase cardiac output, resulting in hypertension.

 Medication